mike99mac/ovos-tools/README.md

 - Reinstalled ovos-tools from https://github.com/mike99mac/ovos-tools
 - Ran ``install1`` from ovos-tools.

-To install it
+To install it, perform the following steps.

-- Get Mike Gray's script
+- Get Mike Gray's script:

 ```
 cd